 What is this medicine?

 DURVALUMAB (dur VAL ue mab) is a monoclonal antibody.
-It is used to treat urothelial cancer.
+It is used to treat urothelial cancer and lung cancer.

 How should I use this medicine?

 This medicine is for infusion into a vein.
 It is given by a health care professional in a hospital or clinic setting.